sharmavaruns/PCfun/README.md

     - "funcenrich_list.tsv" corresponds to the Supervised RF's results and indicates if any of the terms were functionally enriched with the nearest neighbors results
     - "KDTree_list.tsv" corresponds to the ranked nearest neighbor results for the query
     - Lastly, an additional subirectory called "Tree_diags" may be created within each "*_GO" directory if any terms were functionally enriched for
         - If more then 10 terms are functionally enriched for, then only the top 10 functionally enriched GO trees will be plotted

+## I will be working to put up the code used for creating the embeddings, training the supervised models, and generating all of the figures for sake of reproducibility.
+If you have any questions on particular details here, feel free to reach out to me (varunsharma.us@gmail.com) and I'll be happy to answer any questions!